Some potential risks can be managed, but difficult questions remain.

 When people discuss AI, they mostly mean narrow AI systems (or ‘weak AI’), which is specified to handle a singular or limited task.
 On the other hand, AGI is the form of artificial intelligence that we see in science fiction books and movies.
 AGI entails machines understanding or learning any intellectual task that a human being can.
 Since experts do not expect this to happen in the real world before 2060, there is time to construct a regulatory framework to make sure it is done in a safe way.

-People tend to lose social connection because of automation and the use of AI tools.
-With AI, the disconnect between how we interact on social media and how we connect will grow even wider.
+People tend to lose social connection as a result of automation and the use of AI tools.
+With AI, the disconnect between how we interact on social media and how we actually connect will grow even wider.
 People may lose some of their human values as a result of this.

 Given its potential for enormous benefits, AI has taken a prominent place in the business world and society.
 However, these benefits could come at a price, and there is much speculation about how widespread use of AI will affect society as a whole.
 Larger concerns around AI could include job losses and extrapolating misinformation/disinformation.
 Another widespread concern is that it could be used to do harm.
 AI is one of the most fundamentally revolutionary technologies in human history, but its transformative capacity is something that requires respect and caution.
 If AI turns out to be as transformative as it appears it will be, it has the potential to do so for both virtuous and, unfortunately, nefarious reasons.
 But technology has always been accompanied by a fear of the unknown.

-We do believe that implementing a comprehensive, responsible AI programme should help companies minimise these risks.
-This includes the policies, governance, processes, tools and broader cultural change to make sure AI systems are built and implemented in a manner that is consistent with organisational values and norms.
-When properly implemented, a responsible AI programme should reduce the frequency of failures by identifying and mitigating issues before the system is deployed.
+We do believe that implementing a comprehensive, responsible AI program should help companies minimize these risks.
+This includes the policies, governance, processes, tools and broader cultural change to make sure AI systems are built and implemented in a manner that is consistent with organizational values and norms.
+When properly implemented, a responsible AI program should reduce the frequency of failures by identifying and mitigating issues before the system is deployed.
 And while failures may still occur, their severity can be lower, creating less harm to individuals and society.
 Instead of waiting to scale their AI efforts, companies should start early and focus on responsible AI.
-This can ensure the right controls are in place to minimise the risk of scaling AI, and as an added benefit, it can also increase the business value of the AI systems.
+This can ensure the right controls are in place to minimize the risk of scaling AI, and as an added benefit, it can also increase the business value of the AI systems.